-Emotional support animal housing laws require landlords to make appropriate accommodations in their policies to make room for your pet.
-Though these changes do take place most of the time, there are some cases where ESA laws may not be able to change a lot.
+Emotional support animal housing laws require landlords to provide a decent accomodation to both the pet and the owner.
+Though these changes do take place most of the time, there are some cases where this law will not be applicable.
 These include:

 The FHA, a federal emotional support animal housing law, restricts landlords from doing the following:

 The FHA allows a landlord to accept an ESA letter from a certified mental health professional.
 Additionally, he also may ask for a short verification form from a therapist or physician confirming your emotional disability.

 The emotional support animal law also requires the landlord to make reasonable accommodations for for both the pet and the owner without discrimination.

 Joseph has been recently diagnosed with severe PTSD.
 He is regarded disabled as defined under the Fair Housing Act.
 He wishes to exercise his rights under emotional support animal laws and visits myesadoctor.com.